kyzh/opencompany.github.io/_includes/pledge.md

-We who belong to the Open Company Initiative pledge to proactively maximize trust through genuine corporate transparency and openness, not as an afterthought, but as a defining element in how we create value.
+We who belong to the Open Company Initiative pledge to maximize trust through proactive openness as a defining value in our work and ask our customers to hold us accountable to consistent, creative transparency.